jidongbsu/cs333/labs/sessions/README.md

 ### Lesson we learn

-The lesson we learn from this lab is when implementing session id(s), we should avoid using predictable numbers, rather they should be randomized and not predictable;
+The lesson we learn from this lab is when implementing session id(s), we should avoid using predictable numbers, rather they should be randomized and not predictable.

 ### References